owldance/hootNAS/hoot-os/README.md

 ### 1. Building the system

-Before running the below command, check that user variables in the [build-syshoot.sh](./build-syshoot.sh) file are according to your requirements.
+Before running the below command, you must as a minimum set the environment variable HOOT_REPO to point to the root of your local hootNAS git repository. check [build-syshoot.sh](./build-syshoot.sh) for other recomended, but optional settings.

-    $ sudo ./build-syshoot.sh <projectname>
+    $ sudo build-syshoot.sh <projectname>

-where *projectname* only contains characters [0-9a-zA-Z._-], this will build the hootOS system in the *projectname/syshoot* directory.
+where `projectname` is the name of the subfolder that will be created, this will build the hootOS system in the `projectname/syshoot` directory.

 ### 2. Building the hootOS iso file